Hindram/nd00333-capstone/nd00333-capstone-master/starter_file/README.md

 ## Screen Recording
-A link to a screen recording of the project is Here!
+A link to a screen recording of the project is [Click Here](https://www.loom.com/share/431c6a9c7ef64fc5927f4b9248c9e6cb)
 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response